osrf/gazebo_tutorials/install_from_source/tutorial_default.md

 ### Build And Install SDFormat

-Gazebo also depends on the SDFormat package.
+Gazebo depends on the SDFormat package.
 Let's build it, then build Gazebo off of that:

 1. Clone the repository into a directory and go into it: